MicrosoftDocs/azure-docs/articles/internet-peering/includes/delete.md

 ms.author: prmitiki
 ---

-At this time Deprovision is not supported using portal or PowerShell, contact [Microsoft Peering](mailto:peeringexperience@microsoft.com) to Deprovision.
+At this time Deprovision is not supported using the portal or PowerShell, contact [Microsoft Peering](mailto:peeringexperience@microsoft.com) to Deprovision.